Barry Sanders (professor): Academic and writing career

 Sanders received an MS from the University of California, Los Angeles in 1960, and an MA from USC—University of Southern California in 1963.
 He earned a doctorate in Medieval literature from USC in 1966.

 Sanders joined the faculty at Southern Illinois University, and helped students start a radical newspaper to protest the war in Vietnam and organized a three-day teach-in.
 He received death threats and a request from administrators to take his talents elsewhere.
 A stint at Valley State College (CSUN) in California ended the same way, Sanders was fired in 1971 not long after being arrested at an anti-war protest along with 200 students.

-In 1998 Sanders received his second nomination for a Pulitzer Prize, by Harper's Magazine, for the book Alienable Rights: The Exclusion of African Americans in a White Man's Land, 1619–2000, with his co-author Francis D. Adams.
-The Detroit Free Press named it a "Notable Book of the Year".
+Sanders' book Alienable Rights: The Exclusion of African Americans in a White Man's Land, 1619–2000, with co-author Francis D. Adams, was named a "Notable Book of the Year" by The Detroit Free Press.

 In 1972 he started teaching at Pitzer College in Claremont where he became the Gold Chair, and was a professor in the departments of Literature and the History of Ideas for 33 years.
 He was the first to hold the Peter S. and Gloria Gold Chair at Pitzer, and retired from the college in 2005.

 In 2005 Sanders won a five-year appointment as Senior Fulbright Scholar, to investigate the idea of the Commons in Greece.

 He was featured on WNYC's Radiolab program in 2008, and is a contributing editor of North American Review.

 Sanders taught at Pacific Northwest College of Art (PNCA) in the Pearl District of Portland, Oregon.
 He and Anne Marie Oliver are the Founding Co-chairs of the MA in Critical Theory and Creative Research at the PNCA Hallie Ford School of Graduate Studies and the Ford Institute for Visual Education.
 His projects increasingly occur at the intersection of art and activism.

 Publications

-Barry Sanders is the author and co-author of fourteen books and over fifty essays and articles, has twice been nominated for the Pulitzer Prize, and twice a finalist for the Oregon Book Award.
+Barry Sanders is the author and co-author of fourteen books and over fifty essays and articles, and has twice been a finalist for the Oregon Book Award.